formkiq/formkiq-client-sdk-python/docs/RulesetsApi.md

 Get Rulesets

-Returns a list of rule sets; ONLY available with FormKiQ Enterprise
+Returns a list of rule sets; available as an Add-On Module

 ### Example